miguelinux314/experiment-notebook/doc/source/command_line_interface.rst

 .. program-output:: python ../../enb/plugins/template_basic_workflow_example/basic_workflow.py -h

-.. note:: *.ini files in the project root are searched for to look for default values for the attributes of |options|.
+.. note:: `*.ini` files in the project root are searched for to look for default values for the attributes of |options|.
 You can copy and modify the default enb.ini template to your project if you would like to use file-based configuration.

 .. note:: You can also modify |options| in your code as in `enb.config.options.verbose = 5`.
-  If you do, this is applied after the CLI parameter recognicion, and therefore overwrites any values set via `--option=value`.
+  If you do, this is applied after the CLI parameter recognition, and therefore overwrites any values set via `--option=value`.